Get insider access

 See our review

-5. Best Canon DSLR Camera
+5. Best Cheap Canon Camera

-While they aren't the best Canon cameras for video, DSLRs like the full-frame Canon EOS 5D Mark IV have long been favored by pro photographers, and for good reason.
+While they aren't the best for video, DSLRs like the full-frame Canon EOS 5D Mark IV have long been favored by pro photographers, and for good reason.
 If you need something lightweight and portable, you'll want to look elsewhere, but this camera is built to withstand heavy use day in and day out, and it's got a battery life to match for long shooting days.
 Canon's excellent ergonomics are also on display here, with a roomy grip and plenty of physical controls you can customize.

 See our review